21 Back Exercises at Home for Bigger & Stronger Back

 11. Renegade Row

-The renegade row, aka plank row, is one of the best back exercise that you can do at home with dumbbell.
-Like a plank, it is designed to target the core.
+The renegade row, also known as the plank row, is one of the top back workouts you can do at home with dumbbells.

 The renegade row is a multitasking exercise that tones your back and works your core, while also testing your balance and stability.